Outlaw Rogue Leveling Guide from 1 to 80 — The War Within (11.2.5)

 Gear Options

 When leveling up, you should always choose the piece of loot with the highest item level.
-The only exception to this rule is if you have a Ring or Necklace with a slightly lower item level, but 2 secondary stats on it instead of 1.
+The only exception to this rule is if you have a Ring or Necklace with a slightly lower item level but two secondary stats on it instead of one.

 Level by Level Rotation and Talents